isomerpages/ogp-yanjun-netlify/_developers/Open Source.md

 **[GitHub](https://github.com/opengovsg/mockpass)**

 MockPass is a mock service for SingPass, CorpPass, MyInfo and sgID for local developer environments, allowing for development and integration without the need for connectivity to such services.

+## Keen to join us?
+Are you ready to work on solutions that solve actual problems for the community?
+Join us [here](https://opengovernmentproducts.recruitee.com/#section-89477).